 I personally love the color yellow, so if I were you, I would suggest going for some buttery yellow bar stools or adding some enamel kitchenware to tie in the theme without it being too overwhelming.
 Just a subtle touch of yellow can make a big impact!

-Brighten Your Day with Butter Yellow Lighting Fixtures
+Butter Yellow Lighting Fixtures To Brighten Your Day

 Have you ever noticed how warm and inviting butter yellow lighting can make your kitchen feel?
 It’s amazing how adding a pendant light, sconce, or chandelier in this color can really brighten up the space and give it a touch of charm.
 The visual impact is even more striking when you keep other elements in the room in the same color.
 It’s a simple way to create a cozy and cohesive atmosphere in your kitchen.